Vision Examples in the Automotive Industry

 Rotate a camshaft to check for pinholes on the surface.
 Conventionally, 100% inspection was conducted visually; however, there were problems with oversights and high labor costs.

 Line scan cameras allow reliable inspection of cylindrical products.
-The introduction of a vision system enables reliable 100% inspection as well as reduced inspection costs.
+The introduction of machine vision enables reliable 100% inspection as well as reduced inspection costs.

 Appearance inspection of bearings